A New Look at the Position Operator in Quantum Theory

 1em 1em

 \begin{flushleft}{\it Abstract:}\end{flushleft} The postulate that coordinate and momentum representations are related to each other by the Fourier transform has been accepted from the beginning of quantum theory by analogy with classical electrodynamics.
 As a consequence, an inevitable effect in standard theory is the wave packet spreading (WPS) of the photon coordinate wave function in directions perpendicular to the photon momentum.
-This leads to the following paradoxes: if the major part of photons emitted by stars are in wave packet states (what is the most probable scenario) then we should see not separate stars but only an almost continuous background from all stars; no anisotropy of the CMB radiation should be observable; data on gamma-ray bursts, signals from directional radio antennas (in particular, in experiments on Shapiro delay) and signals from pulsars show no signs of WPS.
-In addition, a problem arises why there are no signs of WPS for protons in the LHC ring.
+This leads to several paradoxes.
+The most striking of them is that coordinate wave functions of photons emitted by stars have cosmic sizes and strong arguments indicate that this contradicts observational data.
 We argue that the above postulate is based neither on strong theoretical arguments nor on experimental data and propose a new consistent definition of the position operator.
 Then WPS in directions perpendicular to the particle momentum is absent and the paradoxes are resolved.
 Different components of the new position operator do not commute with each other and, as a consequence, there is no wave function in coordinate representation.
 Implications of the results for entanglement, quantum locality and the problem of time in quantum theory are discussed.

 \begin{flushleft} PACS: 11.30.Cp, 03.65.-w, 03.63.Sq, 03.65.Ta \end{flushleft}

 \begin{flushleft} Keywords: quantum theory, position operator, semiclassical approximation\end{flushleft}